Property crowdfunding website seeking backers for €2.4m loan

 Property Bridges raises money for small developers requiring finance ranging from €300,000 to €3 million.

-An Irish online peer-to-peer crowdfunding platform that connects investors with experienced developers launched its biggest ever loan on Friday, asking prospective lenders to stump up €2.4 million to build 16 new homes in Limerick.
+An Irish online peer-to-peer crowdfunding platform that connects investors with experienced developers launched its biggest loan to date on Friday, asking prospective lenders to come up with €2.4 million to build 16 new homes in Limerick.

 Property Bridges raises money for small developers requiring finance ranging from €300,000 to €3 million.
-So far is has raised finance for three other projects - one in Dublin, one in Waterford and one in Kilkenny.
+So far, is has raised funds for three other projects – one in Dublin, one in Waterford and one in Kilkenny.

-Property Bridges, which is based at the NDRC in Dublin, was established by David Jelly with an aim to “unlock the property market for investors and provide a major source of non-bank finance to the construction sector”.
+Property Bridges was established by David Jelly with an aim to “unlock the property market for investors and provide a major source of non-bank finance to the construction sector”.
+It is based at the NDRC in Dublin, a centre that invests in and supports young digital companies.

 Property Bridges makes its money by charging developers an arrangement fee based on a percentage of the total loan size.